 Autoresponders and Marketing Automation

-Autoresponders can be defined as newsletters that are mailed to your subscriber list at predetermined intervals.
+Autoresponders can be defined as newsletters or email campaigns that are mailed to your subscriber list at predetermined intervals.
 An example of how this works is that when individuals sign up, they may receive a welcome newsletter, a week later another one, and two weeks later, possibly a promo code.

-The idea behind autoresponders is that your marketing becomes automated in a sense.
+The idea behind autoresponders is that your email marketing campaigns becomes automated in a sense.
 It eliminates you having to manually send the emails, although this can still be done should you wish to do so.
-Both MailChimp and Aweber allow you to create time-based autoresponders.
+Both MailChimp and Aweber allow you to create time-based autoresponders for email campaign.

 Aweber’s autoresponder interface is slightly easier to navigate and use.
 MailChimp’s can be somewhat more complicated due to the inclusion of more options.